InfinityVM/InfinityVM/book/src/apps/matching-game.md

 ## Onchain state

-The only state stored onchain in the game contract is a mapping which stores which players are paired together.
+The only state stored onchain in the game contract is:
+1. A mapping which stores which players are paired together.
+1. A commitment (merkle root) to the game's offchain state (pending requests from players).
+This is explained in the [State and merkle trie](./matching-game.md#state-and-merkle-trie) and [Ensuring correctness of the state root](./matching-game.md#ensuring-correctness-of-the-state-root) sections below.

 ## Sending job requests to the InfinityVM coprocessor